Table of Contents

-Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of the diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
-Pelvic ultrasound in women helps in the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.
+Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
+Pelvic ultrasound in women aids the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.

 Abdominal CT provides better visualization of the abdominal viscera.
-It is also an investigation of choice in hemodynamically stable patients presenting with acute abdomen in an emergency setting.
+It is also an investigation of choice in hemodynamically stable patients presenting with an acute abdomen in an emergency setting.

 Causes of Abdominal Pain According to Regions

 Causes of upper abdominal pain

-Upper abdominal pain can be divided into the pain in the right upper quadrant, epigastrium, and the left upper quadrant.
+Upper abdominal pain can be classified into pain involving the right upper quadrant, epigastrium, and the left upper quadrant.

 |Right upper quadrant||Epigastrium||Left upper quadrant pain|

 Causes of lower abdominal pain

-Lower abdominal pain can be divided into the pain in the right lower quadrant, hypogastrium, and the left lower quadrant.
+Lower abdominal pain can be classified into pain involving the right lower quadrant, hypogastrium, and the left lower quadrant.

 |Right lower quadrant||Hypogastrium||Left lower quadrant|